Curry–Howard correspondence: Origin, scope, and consequences

+Actually, Howard's first formulation of the isomorphism was referred to (a variant of) Gentzen's sequent calculus.
+The observation that the isomorphism is best understood with natural deduction, as well as the current formulation of the isomorphism itself, are due to Per Martin-Löf.
 The Curry–Howard correspondence is the observation that there is an isomorphism between the proof systems, and the models of computation.
 It is the statement that these two families of formalisms can be considered as identical.

 If one abstracts on the peculiarities of either formalism, the following generalization arises: a proof is a program, and the formula it proves is the type for the program.
 More informally, this can be seen as an analogy that states that the return type of a function (i.e., the type of values returned by a function) is analogous to a logical theorem, subject to hypotheses corresponding to the types of the argument values passed to the function; and that the program to compute that function is analogous to a proof of that theorem.
 This sets a form of logic programming on a rigorous foundation: proofs can be represented as programs, and especially as lambda terms, or proofs can be run.

 The correspondence has been the starting point of a large range of new research after its discovery, leading to a new class of formal systems designed to act both as a proof system and as a typed programming language based on functional programming.
 This includes Martin-Löf's intuitionistic type theory and Coquand's calculus of constructions (CoC), two calculi in which proofs are regular objects of the discourse and in which one can state properties of proofs the same way as of any program.
 This field of research is usually referred to as modern type theory.